jomago04/NBA-AI-Prop-Bet-Analyzer/README.md

 - Added FastAPI to create a type of API for the scraper to use with an AI query.
 - Added AI Analysis to the FastAPI API

+- 1/9/2025:
+- Attempted to add a prop line API but it's not working due to how the API works, easier for now to manually enter the prop line
+- Starting to think about a seperate project that involves stocks and crypto
 ---
 © 2024 Joshua Gould.
 All rights reserved.